AguaClara/Fluoride-Auto/FluorideReportSp18.md

 ## Experimental Checklist
 Another potential section could include a list of things that you need to check before running an experiment.

-## ProCoDA Method File
-Use this section to explain your method file.
-This could be broken up into several components as shown below:

-### States
-Here, you should describe the function of each state in your method file, both in terms of its overall purpose and also in terms of the details that make it distinct from other states.
-For example:
-\begin{itemize}
-\item \underline{OFF} - Resting state of ProCoDA.
-All sensors, relays, and pumps are turned off.
-\end{itemize}

-### Set Points
-Here, you should list the set points used in your method file and explain their use as well as how each was calculated.

 ## Python Code